 - Prefix - The prefix can be selected freely, in this example I choose "8MAN" as prefix.

-- Group type – As group type, “dl” above was already favored for domain local groups.
+- Group type - As group type, "dl" above what's already in favor of domain local groups.

-- Version name – This does not appear necessary.
-It is however very helpful if one sorts as the name of the authorization groups in AD and if all groups have a version together.
+- Version name - This does not seem necessary.
+It is very helpful if one has the same name as the authorization group in AD.
 It can become problematic without the version name, if one has sub-directories under various versions.
 This leads to authorization groups with same name.
 And this does not work.

 - List right - li